 Obviously, polish, then Italian, French, German, Russian and Spanish.
 Polish and English were the most frequent so there was a new tour starting every 30 minutes.
 Therefore we didn’t have to wait long till our tour started.
 Other languages tours started like every 2-3 hours.
 Spanish for example just like 2-3 times per day.

-In the inside, we got a recorder and one headphone.
+On the inside, we got a recorder and one pair of headphones.
 We were told which frequency to type so we all hear our tour guide speaking into her device.

 The tour guide was a young girl with very clean English and pronunciation.